kaspar030/RIOT-rs/examples/storage/README.md

     laze build -b nrf52840dk run

-The application will store and read back a value to the Flash.
+The application will store and read back a value to the flash.